signavio/binge/README.md

 It helps you to:
 * encourage modularization for a clearer separation of concerns,
-* enforces dependency version consistency across different local packages,
+* enforce dependency version consistency across different local packages,
-* improves the developer experience and reduces the build file size by enforcing there is only one version of a dependency across all packages in the repository.
+* improve the developer experience and reduces the build file size by ensuring there is only one version of a dependency across all packages in the repository.

-To install binge run ``yarn global binge``.

 [//]: # (To learn more about *why exactly* you should consider using binge, read our [announcement blog post]https://tech.signavio.com/2017/package-management-binge.)

 ## Getting started with binge
-Install binge by running ``yarn global binge``.
+Install binge by running ``yarn global add binge``.

-**Note**: binge requires [Yarn](https://yarnpkg.com/lang/en/) and doesn't support the npm command line tool.
+**Note**: binge requires [Yarn](https://yarnpkg.com/lang/en/) and doesn't support npm.

 ### Repository structure
 Structure your repository as follows: